centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 ### Create the first product

 Centra’s light-weight PIM can contain a lot of product data with the help of “custom attributes”.
 In this example, only the basic attributes will be taken into account.
-Each product in Centra contain three different “sections”.
+Each product in Centra contains three different “sections”.
 First, there’s the general section where the basic attributes available are such as Product number, Product Name, Collection, Country of Origin, and more.
 This section needs to be created before the next subset of data can be created in Centra.

 Here’s an example of how a query to create the first part (General) of a product can look like.
 Remember: the id you get back needs to be used in order to update the product at a later stage.
 Store it somewhere secure.